Master-Data-Management-and-Curation/Scientific-Programming-Environment/lecture/ssh_guide.md

 ## Jump-Box (Jump Host)

 Our cluster’s compute nodes can only be accessed via the login node since they are on a private network.
-To log in to a compute node from your local machine, you need to go through the login node.
+To log in to a compute node, with ip address `10.128.2.171` from your local machine, you need to go through the login node.
 Use the `-J` flag to achieve this:

 ```
 $ ssh username@10.128.2.171 -J orfeo